23younesm/Help-Me-Nittany-Lion/README.md

-# Help Me Bevo
+# Help Me Nittany Lion

-A extension to see the <i>infamous</i> Bevo 3rd down animation when you submit a Canvas assignment!
+A extension to see the <i>infamous</i> Nittany Lion when you submit a Canvas assignment!

 Tired of being demotivated to get assignments done?
-Let Bevo take that burden away, and see his infamous 3rd down animation (the OG one) every time you submit a Canvas assignment.
+Let the Nittany Lion take that burden away, and see his infamous 3rd down animation (the OG one) every time you submit a Canvas assignment.

 ![Extension Image](https://lh3.googleusercontent.com/nV0uRjXJ9PRps2P3YY9rYKPUT-yYxGjKgwpmO6njmjV1kXdv4rJNr6LxXtz1gRBOB1eKHVyj6CPcpI_Kf791uBfV1jw=s1280-w1280-h800)

 ## Features

-- See the infamous Bevo 3rd down animation every time you submit a Canvas assignment!
+- See the infamous Nittany Lion every time you submit a Canvas assignment!
 - Automatic Saved Settings
 - Settings:
   - Enable/Disable Extension